bitovi/signalr-chat/readme.md

 By default, `http-server` listens for requests on port `8080`.
 Navigate to `localhost:8080` in your browser.
 The application should load!

-#### Exploring Distrubuted Messaging
+#### Exploring Real-time Messaging

-To see signalR's distributed messaging in action, open up two copies of the application in different browsers (e.g., Chrome and Firefox).
+To see signalR's real-time messaging in action, open up two copies of the application in different browsers (e.g., Chrome and Firefox).
 Place them side-by-side.
 Any CRUD action you take on a message in one browser will be automatically updated in the other.